 However, after defeat at Halidon Hill, Stirling was once again under English control and English soldiers patrolled its walls.
 In 1337 the strengthened castle was besieged by a Scottish army led by Sir Andrew Moray, but was later recaptured by King Edward III.

 The last failed military exercise here was an attack by Bonnie Prince Charlie in 1745.

-The city of Stirling is one of the most important landmarks in Scotland’s history and has borne witness to many important events of the past, which significantly shaped the country’s future.
+The City of Stirling itself is one of the most important landmarks in Scotland’s history and it has borne witness to many important events of the past, which significantly shaped the country’s future.
 Today Stirling is trouble free and a delightful place to visit.

 Find A Hotel In Scotland.
 Different providers, different prices, and user reviews.
 Save time and money, search them here for the best deal.